-Whether a particular action or incident constitutes a violation of this Policy requires a determination based on all the facts and surrounding circumstances using a preponderance of the evidence standard to evaluate Formal Complaints.
+Whether a particular action or incident constitutes a violation of this Policy requires a determination based on all the facts and surrounding circumstances using a clear and convincing evidence standard to evaluate Formal Complaints.

 3. Investigation of Formal Complaint

 a.
 Burden of Proof